A Note on These Prices

 Concrete and Clay Roof Tiles

-Concrete interlocking tiles (Marley Mendip, Redland 49, and similar profiles — the standard across most of the UK for new build and re-roofing): £600–950 per 1,000 tiles trade.
-Coverage per tile varies by profile — typically 9–12 tiles per m² at standard gauge.
-Clay plain tiles (the traditional small format tile used across much of the South East and in conservation areas): £800–1,600 per 1,000 for standard machine-made clay, rising to £1,600–3,500 per 1,000 for handmade or specialist clay.
-Clay plain tiles use approximately 60 tiles per m², so the material cost alone for a clay plain tile roof runs £50–210/m² just for the tiles — before labour, battens, underlay, or fixings.
+Concrete interlocking tiles (Marley Mendip, Redland 49, and similar profiles) are the standard across most of the UK for new build and re-roofing: £600–950 per 1,000 trade, with coverage typically 9–12 tiles per m² depending on profile.
+Clay plain tiles, the small-format traditional tile used across much of the South East and in conservation areas, run £800–1,600 per 1,000 for machine-made and £1,600–3,500 per 1,000 for handmade or specialist.
+Clay plain tiles need about 60 per m², so the material cost alone hits £50–210/m² before you've touched labour, battens, underlay, or fixings.

-Slate — natural Welsh blue/grey slate or Spanish natural slate — costs approximately £1,800–4,500 per 1,000 for natural material.
+Natural slate (Welsh blue/grey or Spanish): £1,800–4,500 per 1,000.
 Fibre cement artificial slate (Marley Eternit Rivendale and similar): £750–1,100 per 1,000.
-Coverage for standard natural slates (500 × 250mm) is approximately 12–13 slates/m².
-Slate roofing is slower to lay than interlocking tiles and requires more skill — factor this into the labour comparison.
+Standard natural slates at 500 x 250mm cover about 12–13 slates per m².
+Slate is slower to lay than interlocking tiles and needs a more skilled roofer.
+Build that into the labour comparison before you go off the material cost alone.

 Flat Roofing

-EPDM rubber membrane (the standard modern flat roofing material for extensions and garages): supply only approximately £4–8 per m² for single-ply membrane.
-Full system cost including insulation, deck board, bonding adhesive, and edge trims: typically £30–60/m² supply.
-GRP (glass-reinforced plastic, fibreglass) roofing: supply approximately £25–45/m².
-Both require specialist installation.
+EPDM rubber membrane (the go-to modern material for extension and garage flat roofs): single-ply membrane supply only is roughly £4–8 per m².
+The full system including insulation, deck board, bonding adhesive, and edge trims typically runs £30–60/m² supply.
+GRP (fibreglass roofing): supply at roughly £25–45/m².
+Both need specialist installation.
+Don't let a builder with no flat roofing experience touch either system.

 Internal Materials